 Jason Newsted – Biography

-After quitting the band, Newsted joined the metal band Voivod, and also picked up duties playing bass for Ozzy Osbourne’s band during Ozzfest 2003.
-Newsted stayed with Voivod through 2008, and would be the bassist for the band’s latest album, ‘Infini,’ released on June 23, 2009.
+After quitting the band, Newsted joined the metal band Voivod, and also picked up duties playing bass for Ozzy Osbourne's band during Ozzfest 2003.
+Newsted stayed with Voivod through 2008 and would be the bassist for the band's 2009 album, Infini.

 While he has been known to pick up an ESP or Alembic bass here and there, it seems like the bulk of Newsted's bass collection is comprised of Sadowsky models.
 He plays through a MesaBoogie combo with a wide array of effects, including the two effects Burton used to create his signature sound, the Morley Power Wah and Electro-Harmonix Big Muff pedal.

 Newsted remains friendly with the members of Metallica.
 This was made very apparent during the band's 30th anniversary shows in San Francisco at The Fillmore as he played a handful of songs with Metallica every single night.